Soundgarden: Formation and early recordings (1984–1988)

-Soundgarden's origin is a band called the Shemps, which had performed around Seattle in the early 1980s and included bassist Hiro Yamamoto and drummer and singer Chris Cornell.
-Following Yamamoto's departure, the band recruited guitarist Kim Thayil as its new bassist.
-Thayil moved to Seattle from Park Forest, Illinois, with Yamamoto and Bruce Pavitt, who later started the independent record label Sub Pop.
-Cornell and Yamamoto stayed in contact, and after the Shemps broke up Cornell and Yamamoto started jamming together, and were eventually joined by Thayil.

-Soundgarden was formed in 1984 and included Cornell (drums and vocals), Yamamoto (bass), and Thayil (guitar).
+Soundgarden was formed in 1984 and included Chris Cornell (drums and vocals), Hiro Yamamoto (bass), and Kim Thayil (guitar).
+Yamamoto and Cornell had been jamming together, and after trying several guitarists, were joined by Thayil.
 The band named themselves after a wind-channeling pipe sculpture titled A Sound Garden, on National Oceanic and Atmospheric Administration property at 7600 Sand Point Way, next to Magnuson Park in Seattle.

+Though both were born in Seattle, Thayil and Yamamoto grew up in Park Forest, Illinois.
+They moved back to Seattle with Bruce Pavitt, who later started the independent record label Sub Pop.
+Cornell was a Seattle native.

+Soundgarden's origin has been attributed to a band called the Shemps, which had performed around Seattle in the early 1980s.
+However, the three never performed together in that band, and Thayil has explicitly stated "none of us formed a band together based on our Shemps experience."

 Cornell originally played drums while singing, but in 1985 the band enlisted Scott Sundquist to allow Cornell to concentrate on vocals.
 The band traveled around playing various concerts with this lineup for about a year.
 Their first recordings were three songs that appeared on the 1986 compilation album for C/Z Records called Deep Six: "Heretic", "Tears to Forget" and "All Your Lies".
 It also featured songs by fellow grunge pioneers Green River, Skin Yard, Malfunkshun, the U-Men, and the Melvins.
 In 1986, Cornell's then-girlfriend and future wife, Susan Silver started managing Soundgarden.
 In the same year, Sundquist left the band to spend time with his family and was replaced by former Skin Yard drummer Matt Cameron.